2022 University of Virginia shooting: Responses

 University of Virginia President Jim Ryan sent an email to students shortly after news of the shooting broke, stating he was heartbroken to report the shooting and deaths.
 University of Virginia head coach Tony Elliott issued a statement about 24 hours after the shooting, where he celebrated the three deceased victims' lives and strength of the team and staff, and aimed to provide resources for the team to process the deaths.
 US President Joe Biden and First Lady Jill Biden issued a joint statement about the shooting, which offered their condolences to the families of the victims, thanked first responders for their swift response, and condemned gun violence.

 Virginia Governor Glenn Youngkin tweeted condolences and made an additional statement at the Governor's Tourism Summit the same day asking for the attendees to join in prayer for the community.
 US House of Representatives member Jennifer Wexton (D, Virginia 10th) said in a tweet: "My heart breaks for those killed and injured, and for the entire UVA community which has been shaken by this horrific tragedy.
 These terrifying and senseless acts of violence must end.
 We need greater gun safety reform in our country."

 Jones' father stated that he was in disbelief that his son was the suspected shooter, but alleged that his son had recently told him people were "picking on him" but he hadn't spoken to his son in about a month.

+During the 2023 NFL draft, the three victims were named the honorary first draft picks for their favorite teams, and their families were presented with jerseys with their names on them.

+Mike Hollins was awarded the 2025 NCAA Inspiration Award, an award which honors those who used perseverance, dedication, and determination to overcome a life-altering situation and become role models, giving hope and inspiration to others.